Bitglass Security Spotlight: Yale, LifeLock, SingHealth, Malware Evolving & Reddit Breached

 —COSCO hit with ransomware attack

-is poised to continue its evolution and deploy newer, more advanced capabilities.
+Malware is poised to continue its evolution and deploy newer, more advanced capabilities.
 In particular, it is believed that threats will leverage artificial intelligence in order to become increasingly context aware.
 For example, malware may soon employ facial recognition that uses an individual's appearance to trigger an attack.

 Early last month, a hacker was discovered to have breached Reddit's systems and stolen a variety of user data; for example, email addresses, passwords, private messages, and more.
-While the breached data came from an unsecured database containing information from 2005 to 2007, the incident still highlights the importance of maintaining constant visibility
+While the breached data came from an unsecured database containing information from 2005 to 2007, the incident still highlights the importance of maintaining constant visibility and control over data.

 Voters in Georgia recently had their personal information exposed when the office of the Secretary of State granted various parties access to voter registration data in an unsecured fashion.
 This data included dates of birth, drivers license numbers, and Social Security numbers.
 If the data were obtained by nefarious individuals, widespread identity theft could ensue very easily.